biobotus/ros_coordinator/README.md

-# ros_behavior
+# ros_coordinator

-Behavior is management ROS node used to link the planner to platform_control's nodes.
-Behavior is the manager of the cells in general, it translate and divide planner's tasks to the right platform_control's node for a specific task.
+Coordinator is management ROS node used to link the planner to platform_control's nodes.
+Coordinator is the manager of the cells in general, it translate and divide planner's tasks to the right platform_control's node for a specific task.